 Why are the number of citing references different in different databases?

 Unfortunately, there is not one unique database that shows all cited references for all articles.
-Each database is limited by 1) which journals it indexes and 2) date limits of journals indexed.
+Each database is limited by 1) which journals it indexes and 2) date limits of journals indexed and 3) depth or completeness of journal indexing.
 So, searching for the number of citations to a particular article may yield different results in different databases.
 In addition, indexing practices differ between databases so variants in author names and journal titles become a problem.

 Compute your h-index